banerjs/blog/notes.md

 # To start

-- start from Windows: `docker-machine.exe env --shell powershell default | Invoke-Expression`
+- Start from Windows: `docker-machine.exe env --shell powershell default | Invoke-Expression`
-- startup a new container with the following command: `docker run -i -t -v /c/Users/Siddhartha/Documents/Code/blog/:/usr/src/ -w /usr/src/ -p 8000:8000 --rm node bash`
+- Start a new web container with the following command: `docker run -i -t -v /c/Users/Siddhartha/Documents/Code/blog/:/usr/src/ -w /usr/src/ -p 8000:8000 --rm node bash`
-- Get and start screen: `apt-get update && apt-get install screen dialog` followed by `screen`
+- Start a new postgres container `docker run --name blog-pg -d -v /tmp/blog/:/var/lib/postgresql/data -P -e POSTGRES_PASSWORD=a postgres`
+  - Note the container uses the folder /tmp in the virtual machine as a data directory.
+This is not accessible from windows
+  - Use `docker network inspect bridge` to figure out the IP address of the new container
+  - Run `export DATABASE_URL="<postgres url of database>"` in the node container shell running the server
+- Start a new redis container `docker run --name blog-redis -d -P redis`
+  - Note that we do not want persistent storage on redis; at least not yet
+  - Use `docker network inspect bridge` to figure out the IP address of the new container
+  - Run `export REDIS_URL="<redis url of the database>"` in the node container shell running the server
-- Run the npm installer to get all project dependencies: `. install_deps_globally.sh package.json`
+- Run the npm installer to get all project dependencies: `./install_deps_globally.sh package.json`
 - Clean and start gulp in watch mode: `npm run clean; npm run gulp &`
 - Start the server in debug: `npm run debug`